uditkumar01/ReactComponentGeneratorExtension/README.md

 -   You can clean your create react app initial template using -clean command easily.
 -   Now the imports exports in index file will be properly formatted ok_hand.
 -   Automatically detects file type ( like `TypeScript` / `JavaScript` ) while making components.
+-   Automatically removes all characters other than alphanum and capitalizes the char next to it.

 ---